kulick23/esde-intro-to-web-dev-tasks/README.md

 After you've cloned repository onto your local machine, you need to install necessary JavaScript packages.

-1. In console navigate to the folder where you cloned you repository to (`cd intro-to-web-dev-tasks`)
+1. In console navigate to the folder where you cloned your repository to (`cd intro-to-web-dev-tasks`)
 2. Now you should be in a folder `intro-to-web-dev-tasks`
 3. In console type in the command `npm install` and click Enter
 4. Wait for packages to be installed